pablo-jurado/css-zengarden/README.md

 # Css Zen Garden

 Hi there!
-I am a developer / designer from Houston and this is my version of [css zen garden](http://www.csszengarden.com/) utilizing just sass.
+I am a developer/designer from Houston and this is my version of [CSS Zen Garden](http://www.csszengarden.com/) utilizing just SASS.

 [Link](https://pablo-jurado.github.io/css-zengarden/)